Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - document.createElement('tagName') = Create an element
 - document.createTextNode('text') = Create a text node.
 - parentElement.appendChild(element) = Add a node or an element as the child of another element.
+- document.getElementsByClassName('className') = Get all the elements with this class name, returns a HTMLCollection

 - htmlINputElement.value = input value
 - htmlElement.onclick = functionName